 If you cannot find what you want, do not be scared to shop out of state.
 While the cost of importing might be a drag, it could open the door to many opportunities.
 You might not even have to shop out of state; if you have not yet, look for good deals in nearby cities as well.

 There will be a general price range on the used market for each vehicle by year and model.
-You can search around all the used listings to get an idea on what the market is like for the vehicles you want.
+You can search around all the used listings to get an idea of what the market is like.
 You can also check the Kelly Blue Book for value estimates by vehicle make and model.

 Figure out roughly what the vehicle you want is going for on the used and dealer markets.
 Heck, you can even check ‘Sold’ listings when searching on eBay to see what people previously paid there.
-By checking all the difference sources for pricing information, you will know the rough range and the bare minimum for each particular vehicle.
+By checking all different pricing information sources, you will know the rough range and the bare minimum for each vehicle.

 At this time, make sure all the specifics of the contract are hammered out.
 You do not want to get screwed over by hidden fees.